 - Factory wheel bearings for '79-'95 front axles (inner and outer)

 - Factory hubs from '81-'85 solid axle truck

 - Factory locking hubs from '79-'85 truck (OR Diamond Chrome-moly Drive Flanges)

 - Inner wheel bearing seal.

 - Rotor to hub bolts (easily reused, 2 per side)

 - factory spindle from front solid axle 79-85

 - wheel bearing nuts, washer, and locking ring

 - Essentially spindles out from a solid axle truck!

 Kits Available for the Following Axles.
 PLEASE NOTE: Our Full Float Seal Holder will fit stock and Diamond Axle housings.
-We cannot guarantee the fit on other aftermarket housings.

 - '79-'85 pickup